-There is popular truth in the sense of telling the truth in the home, in business, in law-courts, in newspapers and periodicals, in autobiography.
+There is popular truth in the sense of telling the truth in the hone, in business, in law-courts, in newspapers and periodicals, in autobiography.

-There is also scientific truth in the sense of a validated set of propositions: logic, mathematics, physics, chemistry, etc.
+There is also scientific truth in the sense of a validated set of propositions: logic, mathematics, physics, chemistry, etc. These two reflect the original duality and bifurcation of doxa

-These two reflect the original duality and bifurcation of doxa and epistene, of setting up a scientific ideal within a context of popular notions (one might compare the Hebraic ideal of "man before God" within the unity of Hebraic tradition).
+These two reflect the original duality and bifurcation of doxa and episteme, of setting up a scientific ideal within a context of popular notions (one night compare the Hebraic ideal of "man before God" within the unity of Hebraic tradition).

-There is the popular world of poets and men of common sense, of everyday assumption, opinion, activity.
+There is the popular world of poets and nen of common sense, of everyday assumption, opinion, activity.